 You need 37% equity to make the call.
 With your gutshot straight draw, you have about 8% equity to improve into a straight, and all your pair outs are unlikely to make your hand good.

 This is a great example of when pot odds tell you to make the laydown, and you should listen to them.
-In fact, even if your opponent’s bet was quite a bit smaller, this would be a good spot to fold your cards and wait for a better situation.
+In fact, even if your opponent’s bet were quite a bit smaller, this would be a good spot to fold your cards and wait for a better situation.

 Final Words on Pot Odds